MaccSob/BookMatcherDCBot/README.md

 - A module-level test script in `main.py` was re-running (and hitting the network) on every import, not just direct execution — fixed with an `if __name__ == "__main__":` guard.
 - Open Library requests had no `User-Agent` header, which likely contributed to intermittent connection resets under a burst of ~20 requests — fixed by adding a descriptive header and a small delay between requests.
 - Added a `USE_MOCK_DATA` toggle so bot development isn't blocked by external API flakiness going forward.
+- Every module that reads an environment variable needs its own `load_dotenv()` call — it isn't shared automatically just because another file in the same run already called it.

 ## Related project